 Minors are available in the following areas.
 A student pursuing a minor must complete four courses in an area from those listed below and earn a 2.0 or above in the subject area.
+(Please note that a minor in Corporate Finance & Investments requires five courses.)
 Minor courses may satisfy free elective requirements only.
 A student must have on file a Declaration of Minor form, available online and in the Registrar's Office.